rocdaddy850-glitch/Hudverse-site-/hudverse/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## HUDverse additions

+This scaffold includes two small example components to help you get started with HUD-driven UIs and motion:

+- `components/HudOverlay.tsx` — a toggleable overlay HUD you can expand into your app's UI.
+- `components/GsapDemo.tsx` — a small GSAP demo that animates three color boxes on mount.

+Run the dev server and open http://localhost:3000 to see them in action.
+The HUD overlay button is in the bottom-right corner of the page.